Moibrahi7/Git-in-VS-Code/README.md

 ## Committing Your Changes

 ### Step 7
-Start making changes whatever changes you need to make.
+Start making whatever changes you need to make.
 ### Step 8
 After making your changes, navigate to the Source Control tab, which will probably look a bit like the image below.